MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 Supported values:

-- False (Default) - User can manually change down direction if they desire, otherwise down direction will be determined automatically based on the measured gravity vector.
+- False (Default) - User can manually change down direction if they desire, otherwise down direction is determined automatically based on the measured gravity vector.
-- True - User can’t manually change down direction and down direction will be always determined automatically based on the measured gravity vector.
+- True - User can’t manually change down direction and down direction is always determined automatically based on the measured gravity vector.

 ### Moving Platform Mode SDK